DTS-STN/babel-data-primer/README.md

 # Maternity Benefits Policy Difference Engine Data Primer

 This is a console application that is responsible for populating the database that is used by the Maternity Benefits policy difference engine (PDE).
-It can generate mock data or it can process real, raw data into something usable.
+It fetches data from a custom filtered dataset, processes it into something directly usable by the PDE, and sends it to the PDE for storage to be used by subsequent simulations.

 ## Flow